Xavi (footballer, born 1980): International career

-Xavi played for Spain at the 2000 Olympics, 2002 World Cup, Euro 2004, 2006 World Cup, Euro 2008, 2009 Confederations Cup, 2010 World Cup, Euro 2012, 2013 Confederations Cup and the 2014 World Cup.
-In 1999 he was part of the Spanish team that won FIFA World Youth Championship in Nigeria, with Xavi also scoring two goals in the tournament.
+In 1999, Xavi was part of the Spanish team that won FIFA World Youth Championship in Nigeria, with him scoring two goals in the tournament.
+On 15 November 2000, he debuted for the Spain national football team in a friendly match against The Netherlands.

 UEFA Euro 2008

 Xavi was named Euro 2008's player of the tournament after Spain defeated Germany 1–0 in the final.
 Xavi was dominant in midfield, where his passing and reading of the game was pivotal to Spain's success, as he led his nation to their first silverware since the 1964 European Championship.
-Andy Roxburgh, head of UEFA's Technical Committee, said, "We have chosen Xavi because he epitomizes the Spanish style of play.
+Andy Roxburgh, head of UEFA's technical committee, said: "We have chosen Xavi because he epitomizes the Spanish style of play.
 He was influential in the whole possession, passing and penetrating kind of game that Spain played."

 Xavi scored the first goal in the semi-final against Russia, which Spain won 3–0.
 In the final, he made the pass from which Fernando Torres scored the winning goal.